Welcome to

 Emotional Stress

-A nervous system that is already under physical stress has a lower threshold for emotional overwhelm.
+A nervous system already under physical stress has a lower threshold for emotional overwhelm.
 The child who seems hypersensitive, easily dysregulated, or unable to self-soothe is often carrying a neurological load that makes regulation genuinely harder — not a behavior problem.

 Chemical Stress